AI-DrB/Math_Game/README.md

 This game was inspired by a desire to help learners practice fluently and build confidence in a fun, interactive way.

 ## Features

-* Score tracking – Earn more points for faster answers.

 * Timed questions – You have 10 seconds to answer each one.